Story of Ted Weisgal and Leisure Learning Unlimited

 by mommy that the bogeyman wasn't real, I went back to running my own business.

-As you have guessed, Donna's prediction did not
+As you have guessed, Deborah's prediction did not

 hold.
 There is something very